operator-playground-io/kubewatch/cover.md

 In this tutorial,we are going to cover following topics:

+- What is Kubewtach ?
+-how to use kubewatch and to integarte with Slack channel?
-- How to Install Kafka Bitnami Helm Chart and verify its successful installation.
+-How to Install Kubewatch Bitnami Helm Chart and verify its successful installation.
 - Verify status of pods and services.
-- Deploy a test client that will execute scripts against the Kafka cluster.
 - Uninstall Kafka Helm Chart and release resources.